Chomenor/ioef-cmod/new-filesystem-design.md

 - shaders: Stores an index of all shaders available in the game.
 The hash is based on the name of the shader.

 - crosshairs: Stores a list of crosshairs available in the game.
-This structure is currently not used, but may be useful for future features.
+This structure is currently not used, but may be useful for future features or derived projects.

 - pk3_hash_lookup: Stores an index of pk3 files based on the pk3 hash.
 Pk3 files are listed in the regular files hashtable as well, but this structure makes it faster and more convenient to find them by hash.

 - custom_sourcetypes: Rudimentary support for adding files from custom sources, such as from a custom download manager system.
-May be useful for future features.
+May be useful for future features or derived projects.

 - total_stats, active_stats, new_stats: File tallies that can be used for things like info messages and to optimize hashtable sizes.